 Combine about ½ – 1 teaspoon of cleansing grains in the palm of your hand with several drops of water – enough to make a thin paste.
 (Any water introduced into the jar will cause grains to go bad – this is why a shaker top is perfect.
 You can also dip into grains with a clean, dry wooden or plastic scoop to extend the shelf life.)
 Massage onto wet skin (avoiding eyes), then rinse with water.

 For a mask, mix a few teaspoons of cleansing grains with a little water – enough to make a thick paste.
 Massage onto skin and leave for 10-15 minutes.
 Rinse with warm water before the mask dries on your face.

 For an extra treat you can replace the water in this mask with pure aloe vera gel, flower water (aka hydrosol), honey, yogurt, milk, or herbal tea!

-Have you ever used cleansing grains?
+Have you ever used a powdered homemade facial cleanser like this?
 If so, how did they work?
 Share with us in the comments section!